nextflow-io/nextflow/docs/tracing.rst

 -----

-Finally the `Tasks` section lists all executed tasks reporting for each of them, the status, the actual command script and many other runtime information.
+Finally the `Tasks` section lists all executed tasks reporting for each of them, the status, the actual command script and many other runtime metrics.
 You can see an example below:

 .. image:: images/report-tasks-min.png